wimsy/wimsy.github.com/_posts/2013-03-01-deep-dive-on-one-year-of-weight-data---part-ii.md

 In the [last post](/2013/01/26/deep-dive-on-one-year-of-weight-data---part-i.html), I dug into a year's worth of weight data, describing the patterns and trends I saw, and offering some explanations for each.
 Here we're going to measure results against the theoretical weight loss based on well-established calorie-to-fat (and muscle) formulas to see just how predictive my recorded food and exercise data really was.

 ##Analyzing calories in and calories out
 In addition to weighing myself daily, I recorded what I ate and all my exercise using an iPhone app called [LoseIt!](http://loseit.com/).
-I'll attempt to detere how much of my weight loss was directly attributable to my calorie deficit.
+I'll attempt to determine how much of my weight loss was directly attributable to my calorie deficit.

 ###Calculating calorie deficit
 First of all, how does one calculate a calorie deficit?
 Generally, it looks like this: